SAP/ui5-tooling/rfcs/0005-server-middleware-extensibility.md

 Add a feature to load custom or third party server middleware.

 ## Motivation
-Currently the `ui5-server` comes with a fixed set of middleware, which can not be extended.
+Currently the UI5 Server comes with a fixed set of middleware, which can not be extended.
 A developer may want to handle requests differently.
 For example the developer wants to add various headers to a response or parse data of a POST request in a specific way.